 - Take “One Small Step” by having a conversation with someone on the “other side” through Story Corps.
 This initiative brings people with different views together not to debate politics, but to learn about one another’s lives and simply get to know each other as people.
 Science tells us we can combat the polarizing effects of news and social media just by talking to each other one-on-one again.
 Because when we approach each other with curiosity, we realize we have more in common than we think.

-“Christian Nationalism” is a buzzword that is thrown around a lot these days.
-It is important to know that Christian nationalism is a belief system that merges national identity with Christian identity, advocating for the idea that a nation, particularly the United States, is uniquely chosen by God and should be governed according to Christian principles.
+“Christian Nationalism” is a buzzword that is thrown around a lot these days – but what exactly is it?
+Christian nationalism is a belief system that merges national identity with Christian identity, advocating for the idea that a nation, particularly the United States, is uniquely chosen by God and should be governed according to Christian principles.
 Proponents often believe that the country’s laws and policies should reflect a specific interpretation of Christianity, blurring the lines between church and state.
-While some see it as a way to preserve moral and cultural values, here at UniteBoston we believe it can also lead to the exclusion of other faiths and undermine democratic principles.
-In fact, research shows that “Christian nationalist views intersect with white identity, anti-Black sentiment, support of patriarchy, antisemitism, anti-Muslim sentiments, anti-immigrant attitudes, authoritarianism, and support for violence.”

 READ MORE: